react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 In the last step we will add ability to show different icon depending on the active tab.

-Currently, React-Navigation v5 allows listening to `tabPress` event only in Tab.Navigator Screens.
+Currently, React Navigation v5 allows listening to `tabPress` event only in Tab.Navigator Screens.
 It means we can't set the listener in the component showed above which would be really handy because we also render a FAB there.
 To get around this problem we will use a context to get and set currently active tab.

 ```jsx
 import React from 'react';